baijum/planner-bot/README.md

-# planner-bot
+# Telegram Bot for Fabric8 Planner

-Telegram Bot for Fabric8 Planner
+You can add this bot to your Telegram from here: https://t.me/Fabric8Bot